lab11/signpost/software/edison/README.md

 The default username is `user` and the default password is `edison`.
 Root account access is disabled by default, but `user` has sudo access enabled.

-This image has a working sleep mode, and includes serial line ip (slip)
+This debian image was built using these [instructions](https://jakehewitt.github.io/custom-edison-image/), including a patched, working sleep mode, and serial line ip (slip).

+This image can be customized further post-install and then [cloned](clone.md) for installation on other Edisons.